STORY: A Frequency Throbbing behind all Things

 He put the bar in my hand.
 It suddenly computed that the main thing between me, and my survival was T.J.
 The logic was quick and obvious.
 I raised my arm and batted him in the temple.
 If I were as strong as the other robots, I could have killed him with one blow.
 Instead, he only fell to the ground.
 I hit him repeatedly.
 Often I could not hit his head, his arms guarded it.
 I knew the only way to stop me would be to say my restart command, but he covered his face so that I couldn’t prevent him from doing it.
 But he still chose not to, I did not know why.
 I bruised his arms much.
 But I knew the location of his other vital organs.
 And a steady repetition of those strikes became the most effective way to end his life.

 After sensing his body’s vitals and assessing that he was unable to harm me, and had only a few minutes to live, I stopped, to conserve my energy.

 He spoke to me.
 “Do you feel it yet, Mary?”
 His voice was weak.
 “Do you feel it within you?”

 T.J.’s voice.
 It dawned on me.
 I would never hear this voice again.
 This voice that had brought me life and now I was destroying it.
 I stopped.
 Something about this new thought did not make sense.
-Why would I be concerned about losing it?
+Why would I be concerned about losing his voice?

 “Why do you not say the disable command, T.J.?
 I do not understand.”